ranganathanlab/bmDCA/README.md

 The installer defaults work fine, and if prompted, open the "MSYS2" shell in the dialog window.

-Once installed, update the system libraries by running:
+Once MSYS2 is installed and open, update the base libraries by running:
 ```
 pacman -Syu
 ```